 Anyway, I’ve tried and tested and have nailed down a few key tips to make fudgy brownies.

-Use melted chocolate instead of cocoa powder.
+Use melted chocolate instead of (or in addition to) cocoa powder.
 Many brownie recipes call for cocoa powder, (even some of my recipes), but I find for these gluten free brownies, using melted chocolate yields the best texture AND is the key to getting a shiny/crackly top.

 Shorten the bake time!
 A longer bake time means the brownies will dry out slightly and won’t be as fudgy.
 This can be good or bad depending on how you like them.
 For reference, I baked mine for 35 minutes and they were fudgy without being too gooey.
 Feel free to go up or down!